Dr Disrespect

-Herschel "Guy" Beahm IV (born March 10, 1982), better known as Dr Disrespect or The Doc, is an American live streamer.
+Herschel "Guy" Beahm IV (born 10 March 1982), better known as Dr Disrespect or The Doc or DDR, is an American live streamer.
 He became known for playing battle royale games such as Call of Duty: Black Ops 4, H1Z1, and PUBG: Battlegrounds on Twitch and YouTube.
-While streaming, he takes a bombastic persona.
+While streaming, he takes on a bombastic persona.
 He has invested in game studios, including founding the Midnight Society.

 In June 2020, Beahm was permanently banned from Twitch for then-undisclosed reasons.
 He returned to streaming on YouTube a month later.
 In June 2024, former Twitch employees disclosed that his ban was due to inappropriately messaging a minor using Twitch's Whisper feature (Note: An unencrypted private communication feature that allows a user to directly message another in Twitch's chat akin to direct messaging.) in 2017, although no criminal charges were filed and Beahm has stated that nothing criminal happened.
 He later apologized to his family, fans, and all involved.
 YouTube demonetized and suspended his channel from the platform's partner program, and his partnerships were suspended.
-In November 2024, Beahm signed a deal to stream on Rumble and become an advisor for its gaming category.
+In November 2024, Beahm signed a deal to stream on Rumble and became an advisor for its gaming category.
 His YouTube channel was remonetized in January 2025.